senithkay/vscode-extensions-public/workspaces/eggplant/eggplant-extension/README.md

-# eggplant README
+# LowCode Editor

-This is the README for your extension "eggplant".
-After writing up a brief description, we recommend including the following sections.
+This is a Low Code editor

 ## Features